-Lion One Metals Limited is set to become the premier high grade gold producer in the South Pacific island nation of Fiji at its 100% owned and fully permitted Tuvatu Gold Project.
-Lion One is focused on cost effective and environmentally responsible construction, development, and advancement of Tuvatu towards production, coupled with exploration of its district-scale license areas covering the highly prospective and underexplored Navilawa volcano.
+Lion One Metals Limited is set to become the premier high-grade gold producer in the South Pacific island nation of Fiji at its 100% owned and fully permitted Tuvatu Alkaline Gold Project.
+Lion One is focused on cost effective and environmentally responsible construction, development, and advancement of Tuvatu towards production, coupled with exploration of its district-scale license areas covering the adjoining 7km wide Navilawa caldera.

 Location & Status

-The Tuvatu Gold Project (lat.17º43’S, long.177º35’E) is located 24 km NE of the town of Nadi on the island of Viti Levu in the Republic of Fiji.
-The project lies between elevations of 100 and 600 m in the southern reaches of the Navilawa volcano, overlooking the Sabeto River valley and town of Nadi on the western coast of Viti Levu.
+Tuvatu is located (lat.17º43’S, long.177º35’E) 24 km NE of the town of Nadi on the island of Viti Levu in the Republic of Fiji.
+The project lies between elevations of 100 and 600 m in the eroded crater of the Navilawa caldera, overlooking the Sabeto River valley and town of Nadi on the western coast of Viti Levu.

-The area surrounding the Tuvatu gold deposit, resource area, and underground is covered by a 3.85 km² Special Mining Lease (SML 62), with the broader project area covered by 200 km² of Special Prospecting Licenses (SML’s 1283, 1296, 1412 & 1465), including the Navilawa license area acquired in November 2017.
-Permanent mine site facilities at Tuvatu are accessible by a service road connected to the Queen’s Highway a total distance of 15 km from the Company’s head office, located 1.5 km from Nadi’s International Airport.
+The area surrounding Tuvatu gold deposit and resource area is covered by a 3.85 km² Special Mining Lease (SML 62), with the broader project area covered by 13,619 hectares of Special Prospecting Licenses (SML’s 1283, 1296, 1465 & 1512), covering the balance of the Navilawa caldera.
+Permanent mine site facilities at Tuvatu are accessible by a service road connected to the Queen’s Highway a total distance of 15 km from the Company’s head office and assay laboratory, located 1.5 km from Nadi’s International Airport.

 Geology & Mineralization

-Tuvatu is one of several epithermal gold systems associated with alkaline rocks along the NE trending Viti Levu lineament, Fiji’s own 250 km long gold corridor.
-A number of gold deposits have been discovered along this trend including Tuvatu, Vatukoula and Raki Raki.
+Navilawa is one of several gold systems associated with alkaline rocks along the NE trending Viti Levu lineament, Fiji’s own 250 km long gold corridor.
+A number of other gold deposits have been discovered along this trend including Vatukoula and Raki Raki.
 The Vatukoula or Emperor Mine has produced over 7 million ounces of gold since 1937.

-Tuvatu is a large gold bearing vein system hosted in the eroded remnants of the Navilawa volcano, one of Fiji’s largest hydrothermal volcanic systems and second largest gold deposit.
-Mineralization in the Navilawa volcano is characterized by an early porphyry stage driven by the emplacement of alkaline intrusive stocks, with subsequent epithermal stages driven by sector collapse and lateral spread into permeable units at the contacts of the monzonite intrusive.
+Mineralization in the Navilawa caldera is driven by the emplacement of alkaline intrusive stocks (Navilawa monzonite), with subsequent stages driven by sector collapse and lateral spread into permeable units at the contacts of the monzonite intrusive.

-The main mineralized zone (Upper Ridges) comprises eleven principal lodes with a strike length in excess of 500 m and a vertical extent of more than 300 m.
+The main mineralized zone at Tuvatu (Upper Ridges) comprises eleven principal lodes with a strike length over 600m and a vertical extent of more than 300m.
 Another major zone of mineralization (Murau) strikes east-west and consists of two major lodes with a mapped strike length in excess of 400 m.
 A total of 39 different lode structures have been identified in the Tuvatu resource area including 11 lodes in the Upper Ridges area, 3 lodes in the Murau area, 4 lodes in the West area, 2 lodes in the Tuvatu area and shallow dipping veins in the SKL area.
 Numerous additional lodes have been identified but require further testing to merit inclusion in resource estimates.

 The Tuvatu mineral resource has been estimated for each vein individually using ordinary kriging of width and grade, the latter using accumulations, into a 3D block model.
 The Tuvatu resource is reported at a 3 g/t Au cutoff representing a resource amenable to underground production.
 The June 2014 Tuvatu resource estimate reported an indicated resource of 1,101,000 tonnes at 8.46 g/t Au for 299,500 ounces of gold and an inferred resource of 1,506,000 tonnes at 9.70 g/t Au for 468,000 ounces of gold.